Generative Datalog with Continuous Distributions: Semantic Properties of Generative Datalog

 Under Bárány et al.'s semantics, $\G$ has outcomes $\set{ R( 0 ), S( 0 ), T( 0 ) }$ and $\set{ R( 0 ), S( 1 ), T( 1 ) }$ with probability $1/2$ each, whereas our semantics yield the four possible outcomes $\set{ R( 0 ), S( 0 ), T( 0 ) }$, $\set{ R( 0 ), S( 0 ), T( 1 ) }$, $\set{ R( 0 ), S( 1 ), T( 0 ) }$ and $\set{ R( 0 ), S( 1 ), T( 1 )} $, each with probability $1/4$.
 Yet, we can easily simulate the original semantics of $\G$ by pulling out the sampling to a separate rule, as in \cref{fig:flipflipsim}.
 This program has outcomes $\set{ R( 0 ), A( 0 ), S( 0), T( 0 ) }$ and $\set{ R( 0 ), A( 1 ), S( 1 ), T( 1 ) }$ with probability $1/2$ each.
 We can ignore the auxiliary predicate $A$ and restrict the resulting probabilistic database to the schema $\set{ R, S, T }$ without changing the probabilities.

 This simple argument can be generalized to arbitrary programs.
+We note that the original semantics also featured the use of \enquote{event expressions} that could be employed to reuse samples for the same parameter configuration.
+Such can be simulated by decomposing the rule, and putting the event expression into a separate relation.
 We leave the details to the reader.
-Let us remark that it is similarly easy to simulate our semantics with that of Bárány et al. All our results would also hold starting from Bárány et al.'s semantics for discrete distributions, so it is really just a matter of taste which version the reader prefers; technically, it makes no difference.
+Let us remark that it is similarly easy to simulate our semantics with that of Bárány et al. All our results would also hold starting from Bárány et al.'s semantics for discrete distributions, so it is really just a matter of taste which version the reader prefers.

-\begin{remark}[First-Order Equivalence] While the different semantics can simulate each other, the choice of Bárány et al.'s semantics was in particular made to obtain a decidable criterion for checking the semantic equivalence of two programs.
+\begin{remark}[First-Order Equivalence] While the different semantics can simulate each other, the choice of Bárány et al.'s semantics was in particular made to obtain a decidable sufficient criterion for the \enquote{semantic equivalence} of two programs.

 Following \cite{Barany+2017}, two programs $\G$ and $\G'$ are \emph{first-order equivalent}, if the first-order theories defined by their collection of rules coincide.\footnote{To be precise, this notion is introduced for the full PPDL language (see \cref{sec:ppdl}), not only the generative part in \cite{Barany+2017}.} For this, they interpret parameterized distributions as function symbols.
 Bárány et al. show that their notion of first-order equivalence is decidable for a simple syntactic class of programs, and that first-order equivalence of two programs entails that they produce the same output distribution under their semantics \cite[Theorem 5.6 and 5.5]{Barany+2017} (this latter property is called \emph{semantic equivalence}).
-Together, for this simple class of programs, semantic equivalence is decidable, whereas in general, it is undecidable.
+In general, semantic equivalence is undecidable, even when there are no parameterized distributions at all \cite[Theorem 5.6]{Barany+2017}.

 While the above definition of first-order equivalence feels natural and is in line with typical notions of first-order equivalence, the decision to interpret every occurrence of a parameterized distribution as another occurrence of the same function symbol is susceptible to debate.
 In particular, this treats a parameterized distribution just like a function, yet sampling repeatedly from a distribution without changing its parameters may well yield different outcomes.
 If the distribution is continuous, this even happens almost surely.\footnote{With this, it is also clear that the first-order equivalence of \cite{Barany+2017} is a weaker notion than semantic equivalence.}